ADR-007/pydantic-strict-partial/README.md

 ## Alternatives

-[pydantic-partial](https://github.com/team23/pydantic-partial) - gives inspiration to write this library.
-It makes all fields nullable and disabled all validators, which is not sutable for payload validation on `PATCH` endpoints.
+[pydantic-partial](https://github.com/team23/pydantic-partial) - it makes all fields nullable and disables all validators, which is not suitable for payload validation on `PATCH` endpoints.